BirdeeHub/make_minesweeper_tutorial/app/README.md

 If you wish to make your own installer, you will still need a JDK regardless of if your game version includes compiler.

-You will also need your own JDK if you wish to include modules not included in java.base or java.desktop or java.management (you probably wont though)
+You will also need your own JDK if you wish to include modules not included in java.base or java.desktop (you probably wont though)

 -----------------------------------------------------------------------------------------------------------------------------------------